Post

 The Value of CI/CD

-Combining the core Agile development principle of “small steps, fast iteration,” CI/CD provides the foundation for stability and efficiency during frequent continuous feature iterations.
+Combining the core Agile principle of “small steps, fast iterations,” CI/CD provides the foundation for stability and work efficiency during frequent and continuous feature iterations.

 • Ensure all adjustments meet the expected results, do not affect other functions, and do not impact other team members.